 Section 57 (2) of the Clean Water Act states that where Section 57 prohibitions have been applied to existing activities, those prohibitions shall not take effect until 180 days after the plan takes effect or such later date as set out in the source protection plan.
-Based on a recommendation from the MOECC during plan review, the SPC added a statement to these policies indicating their intent that the prohibitions of existing activities shall take effect 180 days after the plan takes effect, in order to provide clarity for the reader.
+Based on a recommendation from the MECP during plan review, the SPC added a statement to these policies indicating their intent that the prohibitions of existing activities shall take effect 180 days after the plan takes effect, in order to provide clarity for the reader.

-Policies R.3.3, R.3.4, R.3.5, A.3.3, A.3.4, A.3.5, C.3.3, C.3.4 and C.3.5
+Policies RAC.3.3, RAC.3.4 and RAC.3.5 (formerly Policies R.3.3, R.3.4, R.3.5, A.3.4, A.3.5, C.3.3, C.3.4 and C.3.5)

 With the potential consequences of contamination being severe, the SPC chose to take a more prohibitive approach to grazing/pasturing and outdoor confinement areas.
 While they determined that these activities should be prohibited within 100 metres of a wellhead, they felt that a Risk Management Plan was more appropriate in WHPA-B where the vulnerability score is 10.
-Since the SPC stipulated that grazing/pasturing was only prohibited within WHPA-A where greater than 1 nutrient unit per acre was generated, they also chose to use a RMP in WHPA-A where less than 1 nutrient unit per acre was generated (Policies R.3.5, A.3.5 and C.3.5).
-They chose the RMP approach for both existing and future grazing/pasturing threats (Policies R.3.3, A.3.3 and C.3.3), and only existing threats for outdoor confinement areas (Policies R.3.4, A.3.4 and C.3.4).
-Future outdoor confinement areas are prohibited through policies R.3.1, A.3.1 and C.3.1.
+Since the SPC stipulated that grazing/pasturing was only prohibited within WHPA-A where greater than 1 nutrient unit per acre was generated, they also chose to use a RMP in WHPA-A where less than 1 nutrient unit per acre was generated (Policy RAC.3.5).
+They chose the RMP approach for both existing and future grazing/pasturing threats (Policy RAC.3.3), and only existing threats for outdoor confinement areas (Policy RAC.3.4).
+Future outdoor confinement areas are prohibited through policy RAC.3.1.

 Although the committee discussed at length, the effectiveness of the existing nutrient management instruments, they determined that a Risk Management Plan was the best way to ensure that these threats are managed.
-This was based on the fact that not all farms require Nutrient Management Strategies or Plans, and for the farms that do, the Strategies and Plans do not always require approval.
+This was based on the fact that not all farms require Nutrient Management Strategies, and for the farms that do, the Nutrient Management Plans do not require approval.
 Additionally, the Nutrient Management Act does not have standards for managing the use of land for livestock grazing and pasturing.

-Comments received through pre-consultation and public consultation from both OMAFRA and Wellington County requested that prescribed instruments be used for those farms that already have a Nutrient Management Strategy or Plan in place.
+Comments received through pre-consultation and public consultation from both OMAFRA and Wellington County requested that prescribed instruments be used for those farms that already have a Nutrient Management Strategy in place.
 The SPC considered these comments, but chose to continue to require a RMP based on the reasons listed above.
-However, the SPC recognizes that these instruments provide necessary and effective environmental benefits through the nutrient management standards they require.
-Therefore, the Committee added to the policy text that Nutrient Management Strategies and Plans are expected to form the basis of the RMP.
-They will be used as a starting point for the RMP, but are not intended to limit the flexibility of the RMP negotiated between the RMO and the persons engaging in the significant threat activity.
-The RMP would take into account the good work already being done by farmers on their properties.

-The RMP does not need to be established until 3 years after the Plan comes into effect.
+The RMP does not need to be established until 5 years after the Plan comes into effect.
 The SPC chose this timeframe since within a year of the plan taking effect, an education and outreach program will be developed to raise landowner awareness about source protection and promote best management practices.
 This will give landowners time to become informed and establish risk management measures prior to a risk management plan being required.

-Minor wording changes were made to these policies as a result of pre-consultation and public consultation feedback from MOECC in order to provide more policy clarity and tie the policies to the legal effect of the Act in the event of an appeal.
+Minor wording changes were made to these policies as a result of pre-consultation and public consultation feedback from MECP in order to provide more policy clarity and tie the policies to the legal effect of the Act in the event of an appeal.